-This section of our safe buyers guide provides you with the no-nonsense pros and cons for each safe type along with quality advice to ensure you buy a safe that best matches your specific needs.
+This section of our safe buying guide provides you with no-nonsense pros and cons for each safe type, along with quality advice to ensure you buy a safe that best matches your specific needs.

 Select any safe or vault type above for a description and buying tips specifically for that safe type.

 It is essential that the safe you purchase has both a solid steel door and walls of substantial thickness.
-Without this base level of steel protection, any safe can be opened within minutes despite the hoopla of additional advertised protection features.
-While the majority of top selling safes on the market tout a plethora of protection features, virtually all fail miserably in this essential area.
+Without this base level of steel protection, any safe can be opened within minutes despite the hoopla of any advertised protection features.
+While the majority of top-selling safes on the market tout a plethora of protection features, virtually all fail miserably in this essential area.

 The safe you choose must have at minimum a ½" thick solid steel door and a ¼" thick solid steel body.

-Be highly suspect if the safe manufacturer or reseller doesn't state solid steel or lists "composite" for their wall or door material as this can be anything from sheet metal wrapped around wood to sheet metal and drywall.
+Be highly suspicious if the safe manufacturer or reseller doesn't state solid steel, or lists "composite" for their wall or door material, as this can be anything from sheet metal wrapped around wood to sheet metal and drywall.

 Click here to learn more about the industry recognized protection rating systems.

-Be aware: If a safe is heavy, it doesn't necessarily mean the safe carries a lot of solid steel, the weight can come from the concrete amalgamate alone.
-Be sure to check for the actual steel thickness' for both the door and walls.
+Be aware: If a safe is heavy, it doesn't necessarily mean the safe carries a lot of solid steel.
+The weight can come from the concrete amalgamate alone.
+Be sure to check the actual steel thickness for both the door and walls.

 Always check that the safe you plan to purchase has a UL approved Group 2 lock or better.
 The three dependable lock manufacturers are LaGard, Sargent & Greenleaf, and Kaba Mas.
 These are the only lock manufacturers that produce locks guaranteed to provide decades of trouble free operation.

-We routinely receive calls from agonizing safe owners permanently locked out of their safe by a malfunctioning Chinese lock.
-Opening these safes is generally a very costly and time consuming ordeal as it's nearly impossible for even a licensed locksmith to obtain accurate blueprints to aid in a clean repairable entry into the safe.
+We routinely receive calls from agonized safe owners who are permanently locked out of their safe by a malfunctioning Chinese lock.
+Opening these safes is generally a very costly and time-consuming ordeal as it's nearly impossible for even a licensed locksmith to obtain accurate blueprints to aid in a clean, repairable entry into the safe.
 Most safe owners in this unfortunate position opt for the faster and less expensive forced entry option.
 The safe is rendered unusable after a forced entry and the owner is stuck with a hefty bill - and the need to replace it with a reliable and secure safe... many current clients sought out our company after experiencing one or more highly unpleasant lockouts with inferior safes.

 Does the size of your chosen safe make best use of the space it's occupying?
-Is the interior layout of the safe well suited to your needs?
+Is the interior layout of the safe well-suited to your needs?
 In many cases there's room for improvement and this is where a custom safe is worth consideration.
-Brown Safe is one the only safe manufactures in the world to offer fully customizable safes.
+Brown Safe is one the only safe manufacturers in the world to offer fully customizable safes.
 Custom sizes, finishes, and interiors are available at a very reasonable price point.
-We can work with you and/or your interior designer, architect, and carpenter to ensure a quality safe built to your exact specifications.
+We can work with you and/or your interior designer, architect, and carpenter to ensure a quality safe that is built to your exact specifications.